On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

+Suppose now that .
+Then has at least one point, say .
+Let and be as above.
+By the induction hypothesis, we can assume that has an ordered collection of at least pairwise internally disjoint paths.
+Let be the set of straight segments with an endpoint at and the other in .
+Note that if and , then is an path of .
+Moreover, since no segment of is a vertex of , then each is disjoint from and , and hence is an path of length 2 of .
+The paths of , together with and the paths provided by the elements of , yield an ordered collection of at least pairwise internally disjoint paths of .
+Again, from Eq.~(\ref{Eq:kappa}) it is not hard to see that , as required.

-0.2cm {\sc Case 3.} {\bf Suppose that some of $a$ or $b$ is no large with respect to $P$.} Our strategy for proving this case is similar to the used in Case 2.
-First we enlarge $a$ and $b$ in such a way that the resulting objects $P',a',$ and $b'$ lie on some of the previous cases.
-Once we have the $\kappa(n)$ $a'-b'$ paths of $D(P')$ provided by Lemma~\ref{lem:X} or Lemma~\ref{lem:V}, we proceed to show that there exists a one-to-one mapping between such $a'-b'$ paths of $D(P')$ and certain subset of $a-b$ pairwise internally disjoint paths of $D(P)$.
+In summary, we have proved the following lemma. \begin{lemma} If is a common endpoint of and , and their leaves are in , then has an ordered collection of pairwise internally disjoint paths with . \end{lemma} \textsc{ Case 3.} \textbf{Suppose that some leaf of does not belong to .} Our strategy for proving this case is as follows.
+First we enlarge and in such a way that the resulting objects and lie on some of the previous cases.
+Once we have the paths of provided by Lemma~\ref{lem:X} or Lemma~\ref{lem:V}, we proceed to show that there exists a one-to-one mapping between such paths of and certain subset of pairwise internally disjoint paths of .
 We formalize these ideas as follows.

-Let $L$ be the set of leaves of $\{a,b\}$.
-Then $|L|\in \{2,4\}$.
-We recall that $o=(0,0)$ is the intersection point between the segments $a$ and $b$, and so $o\notin L$.
-As before, by rotating $P$ around $o$ if necessary, we can assume that $L$ has exactly two leaves, say $u\in a$ and $v\in b$, with negative $y$-coordinate.
-Without loss of generality we assume that $u$ has negative $x$-coordinate and that $v$ has positive $x$-coordinate.
-See Figure~\ref{fig:short}.
+Let be the set of leaves of .
+Then .
+We recall that is the intersection point between the segments and , and so .
+As before, by rotating around if necessary, we can assume that has exactly two leaves, say and , with negative -coordinate.
+Without loss of generality we assume that has negative -coordinate and that has positive -coordinate, as depicted in Figure~\ref{fig:short}.